-You need a way to share information with your team.
+You need a place to share files and folders with your team.
 Of course, your management system is the best place to store customer-specific information.
 (We use EZLynx for this.)
-But you also have letters, documents, presentations, spreadsheets, and other things that you need to be able to work on with your coworkers.
+But you also have letters, documents, presentations, spreadsheets, and other things that are NOT customer-specific and that everyone on your team needs to be able to access.

 Rather than emailing files back and forth, or accessing files on a physical server using a VPN (which is complicated) we love using Microsoft 365.